European Corporate Roundup for Friday

 ---

+Ericsson shares have been boosted in early trade as investors react with relief to in-line third-quarter earnings and both an improving top-line and margins within its networks business, said UBS.

-Sweden's Ericsson said that net loss widened sharply in the third quarter amid increasing restructuring charges and provisions as the company continued to navigate tough markets and a huge strategic shakeup.
+The net loss at Sweden's Ericsson widened sharply in the third quarter amid increasing restructuring charges and provisions as the company continued to navigate tough markets and a huge strategic shakeup.

 The supplier of wireless-communications gear reported a net loss for the three months ended Sept.
 30 of 4.45 billion Swedish kronor ($547.5 million) compared with a loss of SEK233 million a year earlier, missing analysts' expectations for a loss of SEK1.35 billion, according to a FactSet poll.
 Revenue was down 6.4% at SEK47.8 billion.